smartive/fluorflow/packages/fluorflow/README.md

 initialRoute: AppRoute.homeView.path,
 onGenerateRoute: onGenerateRoute,
 navigatorKey: NavigationService.navigatorKey,
-navigatorObservers: [NavigationService.observer()],
+navigatorObservers: [NavigationService.observer],
 ```

-This enables the routing system of FluorFlow (which uses GetX underneath).
+This enables the routing system of FluorFlow.

-The other parts of the material app can be as you wish.
+The other parts of the app can be as you wish.

 ## Views